pravsels/vfs_appointment_bot/README.md

 By default, it runs every 2 minutes and check for visa slots at VFS website and notifies the user. <br/>
 The interval can be changed in the config.

+<b>NOTE:<b/> Forked and adapted from an old version of this [repo](https://github.com/ranjan-mohanty/vfs-appointment-bot).
+Please refer to it for the latest updates.

 ## Usage

 `python vfs_appointment_bot/vfs_appointment_bot.py`